pyrenaicus/coding-cheatsheets/Gatsby/gatsby-cheatsheet.md

 # working with markdown files

-We have two choices, working with plain MD files, or working with MDX, markdown with embedded React JSX components.
+We have two choices: working with plain MD files, or working with MDX, markdown with embedded React JSX components.

 ## working with MD